Call us now:

 Foreign investors may also enter into partnerships with Thai nationals.
 In a limited partnership, the foreign partner’s liability is restricted to their investment, making it a safer option compared to a general partnership, where partners share unlimited liability.
 Joint ventures offer flexibility and can be tailored to meet the specific needs of the business, making them a popular choice for small and medium-sized enterprises (SMEs).

 Given these options, many foreign investors carefully assess which structure aligns best with their business objectives and risk tolerance.
-The choice between a private limited company, public company, representative office, or partnership will depend on factors such as the level of control desired, the industry of operation, and the investor’s long-term goals in Thailand.
+The choice between a private limited company in Thailand, public company in Thailand, representative office, or partnership will depend on factors such as the level of control desired, the industry of operation, and the investor’s long-term goals in Thailand.

 Focusing on Private Limited Companies: Why Are They Popular Among Foreign Investors?